Enhancing Computational Fluid Dynamics with Machine Learning: Improving turbulence models

-Machine learning has also been used to develop subgrid-scale (SGS) models in the context of LES of turbulent flows.
-Beck~{\it et al.}~\cite{beck_et_al} used an artificial neural network based on local convolutional filters to predict the mapping between the flow in a coarse simulation and the closure terms, using a filtered DNS of decaying homogeneous isotropic turbulence.
+Machine learning has also been used to develop SGS models in the context of LES of turbulent flows basically in two ways: supplementing the unresolved energy in the coarse mesh using supervised learning and developing agent-based approaches to stabilize the coarse simulation.
+When it comes to the first approach, we list several studies below which rely on high-fidelity data to train both deep-learning and GEP-based models.
+First, Beck~{\it et al.}~\cite{beck_et_al} used an artificial neural network based on local convolutional filters to predict the mapping between the flow in a coarse simulation and the closure terms, using a filtered DNS of decaying homogeneous isotropic turbulence.
 Lapeyre~{\it et al.}~\cite{lapeyre_et_al} employed a similar approach, with a CNN architecture inspired by a U-net model, to predict the subgrid-scale wrinkling of the flame surface in premixed turbulent combustion; they obtained better results than classical algebraic models.
 Maulik~{\it et al.}~\cite{maulik2019subgrid} employed a multilayer perceptron (MLP) to predict the SGS model in an LES using high-fidelity numerical data to train the model.
 They evaluated the performance of their method on Kraichnan turbulence~\cite{kraichnan}, which is a classical two-dimensional decaying-turbulence test case.
-GEP has also been used for SGS modelling~\cite{sandberg3} in an LES of a Taylor--Green vortex, outperforming standard LES models.
-An interesting recent approach to LES modelling by Novati~{\it et al.}~\cite{petros_natmi} employed multi-agent reinforcement-learning (RL) to estimate the unresolved subgrid-scale physics.
+Several other studies have also used neural networks in a supervised manner for SGS modeling~\cite{vollant,gamahara,maulik}.
+Furthermore, GEP has also been used for SGS modeling~\cite{sandberg3} in an LES of a Taylor--Green vortex, outperforming standard LES models.
+Regarding the second approach to LES modeling, Novati~{\it et al.}~\cite{petros_natmi} employed multi-agent reinforcement-learning (RL) to estimate the unresolved subgrid-scale physics.
 This unsupervised method exhibits favorable generalization properties across grid sizes and flow conditions, and the results are presented for isotropic turbulence.
-A schematic of this method is shown in Fig.~\ref{fig:fig4}.
-Several other studies have used neural networks for SGS modelling~\cite{vollant,gamahara,maulik}.
+As shown in the schematic representation of Fig.~\ref{fig:fig4}, the state of the agents at a particular instant is given in terms of both local and global variables; this state is then used to calculate the so-called dissipation coefficient at each grid point.